-If you're making plans for a family get away, why not celebrate this year's centennial of the National Park Service by visiting one of the country's national parks?
+If you're making plans for a family get away, why not visit one of the country's national parks?
 Or try a national scenic trail or a beautiful wilderness area.
 There's something for everyone, from easy strolls to demanding mountain hikes.
 Check out some of our favorites.

 The first officially designated national park in the eastern United States, Acadia's 47,000 acres boast woodlands, rocky beaches and granite peaks, among them Cadillac Mountain, the highest point on the east coast.